carlosborca/Smiles4Psi/README.md

 ### How to run Smiles4Psi

-Documentation about the code an runtime options, including examples and defaults, can be found by executing with the `-h` or `--help` option.
+Documentation about the code and runtime options, including examples and defaults, can be found by executing with the `-h` or `--help` option.

 ```
 python Smiles4Psi.py --help